nedd667/nedd667/README.md

 - 👋 Hi, I’m @nedd667
 - 👀 I’m interested in ...programing
 - 🌱 I’m currently learning ...reactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...newProjects
 - 📫 How to reach me ...

 <!---